vagrant-libvirt/vagrant-libvirt/README.md

 system.
 This allows you to enable Trusted Boot Extensions, among other features, on your guest VMs.

-In general, you will only need to modify the `tpm_path` variable in your guest configuration.
-However, advanced usage, such as the application of a Software TPM, may require modifying the `tpm_model` and `tpm_type` variables.
+To passthrough a hardware TPM, you will generally only need to modify the `tpm_path` variable in your guest configuration.
+However, advanced usage, such as the application of a Software TPM, may require modifying the `tpm_model`, `tpm_type` and `tpm_version` variables.

-The TPM options will only be used if you specify a TPM path.
-Declarations of any TPM options without specifying a path will result in those options being ignored.
+The TPM options will only be used if you specify a TPM path or version.
+Declarations of any TPM options without specifying a path or version will result in those options being ignored.

 Here is an example of using the TPM options: